 2022 FCSM Research and Policy Conference Update

-COPAFS will hold its next Quarterly Meeting on Friday, December 2, 2022.
-The meeting will be virtual and the agenda will be available in November.
+COPAFS will hold its next Quarterly Meeting on Friday, September 9, 2022.
+The agenda is now available.

 2022 APPAM Fall Research Conference: November 17-19